micmejia/bible-dump/NKJV/Revelation/Rev 5.md

 saying with a loud voice: "Worthy is the Lamb who was slain To receive power and riches and wisdom, And strength and honor and glory and blessing!"

 ###### 13
-And every creature which is in heaven and on the earth and under the earth and such as are in the sea, and all that are in them, I heard saying: "Blessing and honor and glory and power _Be_ to Him who sits on the throne, And to the Lamb, forever and [^g]ever!"
+And every creature which is in heaven and on the earth and under the earth and such as are in the sea, and all that are in them, I heard saying: "Blessing and honor and glory and power _Be_ to Him who sits on the throne, And to the Lamb, forever and ever!"

 ###### 14
 Then the four living creatures said, "Amen!"
-And the [^h]twenty-four elders fell down and worshiped [^i]Him who lives forever and ever.
+And the twenty-four elders fell down and worshiped Him who lives forever and ever.